XavierSpycy/NumPyNMF/README.md

 2. Convenience

 You are invited to try out our experiments on Google Colab.
-First, execute all the code snippets in the `Setup` section to access our repository.
-Also, all you need to do is upload the `data.zip` file.
+First, execute all the code snippets in the `Setup` section to access our repository. ~~Also, all you need to do is upload the `data.zip` file~~.
+(You no longer need to upload the `data.zip` file.)

 Once the experimental environment is set up, you have the choice to either run `run.py` in the terminal or adjust the default settings and then execute the script within the Jupyter notebook as you see fit.